zzz845zz/CSE_OOD/hw07/readme.md

 ## Example
 - 01 : ***Stack unwinding***
-It means that just flow of the exception until finding `catch`.
+It means that flow of the exception until finding proper `catch` without using Call Stack.
 If it can't find `catch`, then call `terminate()`

 ## Homework